SOUTHERN BOHEMIA, LIPNO LAKE,

 How much extra money will I need?

-I am sure we will venture out to test this one!
+There are many good restaurants in Frymburk and around Lipno in general.
 Lots of nice traditional food as well.
-The Czech cuisine is a bit like the German one, lots of pork, beef, duck but here at Lipno also local fish, potatoes of all kinds, cabbage and sauerkraut, dumplings and sauces, and lots of desserts with poppy seeds, curd cheese etc. A bit on the heavy side but very tasty.
+The Czech cuisine is a bit like the German one: lots of pork, beef, duck but here at the Lipno lake also local fish, potatoes of all kinds, cabbage and sauerkraut, dumplings and sauces, and lots of desserts with poppy seeds, curd cheese etc. A bit on the heavy side but very tasty.
 If you are veggie, all restaurants should have decent options for you.
 Czechs are well known for picking wild mushrooms, and Southern Bohemia has lots of them in the summer, so local fungi will definitely be on the menu in many places as well!
+Also, our beer is excellent and cheaper than water!

-You may want to bring some pocket money for souvenirs and gallery/castle visits in Český Krumlov and Rožmberk, and for some ice cream and coffee when out and about.
+We may want to hire bicycles on some days, and there are also options to rent kayaks, pedalos etc., all pretty affordable.
+You may want to bring some money for souvenirs and gallery/castle visits in Český Krumlov and Rožmberk, and when out and about.

-Here are some slideshows to show you what else is waiting for you:
+Here are some slideshows to show you what else is waiting for you — no subtitles unfortunately but you can enjoy the scenery:

 And here are a few slideshows from my previous retreats: